 [summary of WWA paper]

 Relevant Objectives reference: Cost reflectivity is the primary objective from the proposer UNC0621A, B, C, J, K for proposing 86% discount.
-The proposals put forward a way that recognises Storage do not have access to the NTS Optional charge (or shorthaul) arrangements.
+The proposals put forward a way that recognises Storage points do not have access to the NTS Optional Charge (or ‘shorthaul’) arrangements.

-UNC0621D proposal of 86% given the likely marginal cost associated to flowing in and out of storage.
+UNC0621D’s proposal of 86% is proposed on the basis of the likely marginal cost associated with flowing gas in and out of storage.

 LNG

 The Workgroup recognised the proposal to include the potential provision for application of discount to the Reserve Price at LNG Connection Points.
 Article 9 of Regulation 2017/460 says this may be applied.
-All modifications propose a 0% discount, effectively as a placeholder for compliance purposes, as unlike the case of Storage Connection Points there is no minimum level of discount prescribed in the Regulation.
+All Modifications propose a 0% discount, effectively as a placeholder for compliance purposes, as, unlike the case of Storage Connection Points, there is no minimum level of discount prescribed in the Regulation.

-Workgroup members supported the proposed level of discount.
-This level can be changed in the future through a UNC modification.
+Workgroup participants supported the proposed level of LNG discount.
+This level can be changed in the future through a UNC Modification.

-IPs
+Interconnection Points (IPs)

-UNC0621F is the only modification to propose a discount to physically bidirectional interconnection points.
+UNC0621F is the only Modification to propose a discount to physically bi-directional interconnection points.
 UNC0621F needs clarity on the % for IPs

 [The Modification 0621F solution applies the same discount as for storage (50%) to physically bi-directional IPs.
-For the transition the discount is applied against the obligated capacity levels.
-For the enduring the discount is only applied to the proportion of anticipated entry bookings at the physically bi-directional IPs which, over the same year, equals the anticipated exit bookings at the IP.
+For the transition periods, the discount is applied against the obligated capacity levels.
+For the enduring period, the discount is only applied to the proportion of anticipated entry bookings at the physically bi-directional IPs which, over the same year, equals the anticipated exit bookings at the IP.

 [add link to detail]

-Some workgroup members suggested a counter to the justification in terms of the relevant objectives of the proposal is that access across the physically bidirectional interconnector provide more optionality for Users over domestic Storage.
+Some Workgroup participants suggested a counter to the justification, in terms of the relevant objectives of the proposal. is that access across the physically bi-directional interconnector provides more optionality for Users over domestic Storage.

 Relevant objectives for the proposed discount